timescale/docs/timescaledb/tutorials/analyze-nft-data/nft-schema-ingestion.md

 | address          | Account address, unique         |
 | details          | Other extra data fields (JSONB) |

-The `accounts` table includes the accounts that have participated in at least one transaction from the nft_sales table.

-One row represents one unique account on the OpenSea platform

-`address` is never NULL and it’s unique
+* `address` is never NULL and it’s unique

-`user_name` is NULL unless it’s been submitted on the OpenSea profile by the user
+* `user_name` is NULL unless it’s been submitted on the OpenSea profile by the user

 ## Database schema
 The data types used in the schema for this tutorial have been determined based on our research and hands-on experience working with the OpenSea API and the data pulled from OpenSea.
 Start by running these SQL commands to create the schema.
 Alternatively, you can download and run the `schema.sql` file from our [NFT Starter Kit GitHub repository](https://github.com/timescale/nft-starter-kit).